-In addition to the genetic similarities with mammalian systems, hundreds of specimens can be flown within a small volume.
-And because of the short developmental lifecycle of the fly, multiple generations can be studied within a short span of time.
+In addition to the genetic similarities with mammalian systems, hundreds of specimens can be flown within a small volume, which allows statistically significant data to be obtained even when the changes mediated by spaceflight are small but important.
+Also, the short developmental life cycle of the fly allows multiple generations to be studied within a short span of time.
 Fruit fly studies provide information about the effects of spaceflight at the biochemical, cellular and organismal levels.
-Using the fruit fly hardware, researchers are able to investigate the role of spaceflight on development, growth, reproduction, aging, neurobehavioral responses, immunity, heart function, etc. Specific research questions are defined in the National Research Council's 2011 Decadal Survey Report, "Recapturing a Future for Space Exploration: Life and Physical Sciences Research for a New Era."
+Using the fruit fly hardware, researchers are able to investigate the role of spaceflight on development, growth, reproduction, aging, neurobehavioral responses, immunity, heart function, etc. Specific research guestions are defined in the National Research Council's 2011 Decadal Survey Report, "Recapturing a Future for Space Exploration: Life and Physical Sciences Research for a New Era."

 There are three flight-validated hardware platforms currently available to fruit fly researchers: the Vented Fly Box (VFB), the Fly Cassette System, and the Compact Science Experiment Module.
 All of these platforms include environmental sensors that monitor temperature and relative humidity.
 Additional monitoring of oxygen and carbon dioxide levels also can be accommodated.
 The unpowered VFB holds and safely transports up to 15 standard fly vials containing flies and fly food.
 The VFB supports fly cultures for approximately one month aboard the station.
-Mesh-covered vent holes facilitate airflow to the samples while maintaining biospecimen containment.
+Mesh-covered vent holes facilitate airflow to the samples.
 The system is a simple hardware option that requires minimal crew time and no power or data connectivity.
 Although no observational hardware is included, windows on the sides of the box allow qualitative evaluation of fly health by station crew.